ibm-cloud-docs/EventStreams/eventstreams149.md

 ```
   {: codeblock}

-Keep the terminal used for port forwarding open, and use another terminal for the following steps.
+Keep the terminal that you've used for port forwarding open, and use another terminal for the next steps.

 The Connect REST API is then available at http://localhost:8083.

-So you now have the Kafka Connect runtime deployed and running in IKS.
+So, you now have the Kafka Connect runtime deployed and running in IKS.
 Next, let's start the COS connector.

 If you want more information about the API, see
 [Kafka Connect REST Interface ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://kafka.apache.org/documentation/#connect_rest){:new_window}